SyncfusionExamples/pdf_image_handling/README.md

 # Handling images in PDF file using C#
-PDF has become one of the most popular and widely used file formats, here images play an important role in PDF documents, images can grab our attention easily.
-So, in this article, you will learn how to add, extract, remove, and replace images from PDF documents using C#.
+The [Syncfusion .NET PDF library](https://www.syncfusion.com/document-processing/pdf-framework/net) allows users to add and manipulate images in PDF files.
+PDF has become one of the most popular and widely used file formats, here images play an important role in PDF documents.
+This repository contains examples to add, extract, remove and replace images from PDF documents using C#.

 Sample name | Description
 --- | ---
-[Add image](https://github.com/SyncfusionExamples/pdf_image_handling/blob/master/Add_image) | To add an image to a PDF file in console application.
+[Add image](https://github.com/SyncfusionExamples/pdf_image_handling/blob/master/Add_image) | Add an image in a PDF document.
-[Extract image](https://github.com/SyncfusionExamples/pdf_image_handling/blob/master/Extract_images) | To extract all the images from a PDF file in console application.
+[Extract image](https://github.com/SyncfusionExamples/pdf_image_handling/blob/master/Extract_images) | Extract images from an existing PDF document.
-[Remove image](https://github.com/SyncfusionExamples/pdf_image_handling/blob/master/Remove_images) | To remove images from a PDF document in console application.
+[Remove image](https://github.com/SyncfusionExamples/pdf_image_handling/blob/master/Remove_images) | Remove images from an existing PDF document.
-[Replace image](https://github.com/SyncfusionExamples/pdf_image_handling/blob/master/Replace_image) | Replaced an existing image in a PDF document in console application.
+[Replace image](https://github.com/SyncfusionExamples/pdf_image_handling/blob/master/Replace_image) | Replace an existing image with a new image or modify an existing image in a PDF document.

 # How to run the examples
 * Download this project to a location in your disk.